Plan1130/DreamocHD3UnityCamera/README.md

 of the Dreamoc HD3.

 This is where this simple, but nifty little program comes in.
-It's basically a camera that shows a canvas, where 3 RenderTextures are installed.
+It's basically a camera on which three other cameras are projected.
+In more technical terms; it shows a canvas, where 3 RenderTextures are pre-installed.
 The textures are rendered through a mask that provides the cut outs, as defined by the AfterEffects template by Real Fiction.

 The easiest way to have a camera displayed, is to set the Target Texture setting of a camera to a RenderTexture (e.g. FrontRenderTexture).
 For